1 Star2 Stars3 Stars4 Stars5 Stars (3 votes, average: 4.33 out of 5)

 Flesh

-White becoming yellow or brownish.
+White becoming yellow or brownish with age.

 Habitat